wp-plugins/robo-gallery/readme.txt

 You can use any standard file type in our gallery: png, jpg, jpeg, gif

-= How to customize hover effect? =

-In gallery settings you can find hover type options.
-In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

 = How to generate shortcode for Wordpress page, post or widget? =

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor